-For most diamonds, color is described in terms of “whiteness”.
-Unlike fancy-colored diamonds, which are valued for their color intensity, white diamonds are valued for their lack of color.
-Lower value diamonds are usually more yellowish or from the light yellow tint to the yellow gold hues in color.
+While fancy-colored diamonds are valued for their color intensity, white diamonds are valued for their lack of color.
+Thus, lower-grade white diamonds usually have a yellow tint, ranging from light yellow to rich yellow gold.

-The Gemological Institute of America (GIA) developed a diamond color grading scale (GIA Color Scale) which is widely used by the diamond industry and assigns diamond color grade on a scale ranging from D color diamond to Z. Most retailers do not carry diamonds below L grade, which begin to show faint color of light yellow tint or brown tinges.
-The GIA’s diamond color scale grades have been made into a diamond color chart, for non-professional gemologists and regular people to use as a guide.
+The Gemological Institute of America (GIA) has developed a diamond color grading scale (known as the GIA Color Scale) which is widely used in the diamond industry to grade a diamond’s color on a scale from D to Z. Most retailers do not carry diamonds below L grade, since these stones begin to show signs of faint color in the form of a light yellow or brown tinge.
+The GIA’s diamond color grade scale can be simplified into a diamond color chart like the one below for non-professional gemologists and regular people to use as a guide for choosing diamonds.

-Differences between diamond color scale grades can be very subtle and often cannot be detected by the naked eye.
-Diamonds that are J grade and above generally appear “colorless” to the untrained eye.
-However, color becomes easier to detect as diamond size increases.
-The larger the diamond, the more important the diamond’s color grades become.
+Note that the differences between diamond color grades are often very subtle and cannot be detected by the naked eye.
+For example, a J color diamond will appear “colorless”, but a closer inspection usually reveals a slight yellow tint.
+However, the color of a diamond becomes easier to detect as the size of the stone increases.
+Thus, the larger the stone, the more important the diamond’s color grade becomes.

 Color vs White Diamonds

 The diamond color tends to be less noticeable in brilliant cuts, due to the high number of facets.
 Step cuts, such as emerald, radiant, and asscher, are also more revealing of natural color.

 The most valuable of all color grades, the difference between D, E, and F color diamonds can only be distinguished by experts.

 D color diamonds to F color diamonds should be set in white metals such as platinum or white gold since a warm or dark metal setting can affect the perceived color of these diamonds, undermining their value.